Goods: Utility and characteristics of goods

-Goods may increase or decrease their utility directly or indirectly and may be described as having marginal utility.
-Some things are useful, but not scarce enough to have monetary value, such as the Earth's atmosphere, these are referred to as 'free goods'.

-In normal parlance, "goods" is always a plural word, but economists have long termed a single item of goods "a good".

-In economics, a bad is the opposite of a good.
-Ultimately, whether an object is a good or a bad depends on each individual consumer and therefore, not all goods are goods to all people.

-Types of goods
+Types

 Goods' diversity allows for their classification into different categories based on distinctive characteristics, such as tangibility and (ordinal) relative elasticity.
 A tangible good like an apple differs from an intangible good like information due to the impossibility of a person to physically hold the latter, whereas the former occupies physical space.
 Intangible goods differ from services in that final (intangible) goods are transferable and can be traded, whereas a service cannot.

 Price elasticity also differentiates types of goods.
 An elastic good is one for which there is a relatively large change in quantity due to a relatively small change in price, and therefore is likely to be part of a family of substitute goods; for example, as pen prices rise, consumers might buy more pencils instead.
 An inelastic good is one for which there are few or no substitutes, such as tickets to major sporting events, original works by famous artists, and prescription medicine such as insulin.
 Complementary goods are generally more inelastic than goods in a family of substitutes.
 For example, if a rise in the price of beef results in a decrease in the quantity of beef demanded, it is likely that the quantity of hamburger buns demanded will also drop, despite no change in buns' prices.
 This is because hamburger buns and beef (in Western culture) are complementary goods.
-It is important to note that goods considered complements or substitutes are relative associations and should not be understood in a vacuum.
+Goods considered complements or substitutes are relative associations and should not be understood in a vacuum.
 The degree to which a good is a substitute or a complement depends on its relationship to other goods, rather than an intrinsic characteristic, and can be measured as cross elasticity of demand by employing statistical techniques such as covariance and correlation.

+Bads

+A bad, also known as a discommodity, is the opposite of a good or commodity, because its presence or consumption has negative utility- that is, a rational owner will pay to get rid of it.
+With goods, a two-party transaction results in the purchaser exchanging money for a product.
+With a bad, however, both money and the object in question go the same direction, as when a household pays a waste collector to take away their garbage, meaning the garbage has a negative price (as the waste collector is receiving both garbage and money, implicitly paying a negative amount for the garbage).